pau13-loop/CV/index.md

 ### __TDD__

-> Unconditional love of the TDD practice, learning how to minimize coding errors and improving coding habits and techniques
+> Tranied in minimizing coding errors and improving coding habits and techniques

 ### __SOLID__